flux-framework/rfc/spec_25.rst

 based on YAML  [#f1]_.
 The version 1 of jobspec SHALL consist of a single YAML document representing a reusable request to run exactly one program.
-Hereafter, "jobspec" refers to the version 1 form, and "non-canonical jobspec" refers to the non-canonical form.
+Hereafter, "jobspec" refers to the version 1 form, and "canonical jobspec" refers to the canonical form.

 Jobspec Language Definition